emilesherrott/emilesherrott-lightful-developer-challenge/README.md

 This project was created for Lighful with the free GraphQL API at [charitybase.uk](https://charitybase.uk/) as part of a technical test.
+My API has been included within the source code - however in this instance there's no risk attatched.
+In a real world example I'd hide my API key server side for security.

 ## Task Objectives
 - [x] Order results by income (least income furst).